MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 -   Check with your administrator to make sure your device and network are set up to work with [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)].

-## How do I set up Dynamics 365 Field Service to work with Dynamics 365 Remote Assist?

-To learn how to set up [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] integration with [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] so that a first-line worker can call an expert in the context of a [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] work order, see [Integrate Dynamics 365 Field Servicve with Dynamics 365 Remote Assist](troubleshoot-field-service.md).

-## Is group calling available in Dynamics 365 Remote Assist?
+## Is group calling available in Dynamics 365 Remote Assist HoloLens?

 Yes, group calling is available starting in the April release of [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)].
 Up to 50 people can be on the same video call.